 Calendula officinalis L. (Asteraceae)

 The flowers of the calendula plant are used medicinally.
-It is an herb that is used topicallytopicallyto be applied on the skin and orallyorallyto be taken by mouth (swallowed).
+It is a herb that is used topicallytopicallyto be applied on the skin (on the skin) and orallyorallyto be taken by mouth (swallowed) (by mouth).
 In general, the doses are:

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.